 Seasickness medication, particularly if you’re cruising across the rocky Drake Passage.

-If you’re apprehensive about the quality of your clothing or other equipment, contact our Antarctica specialists for brand recommendations, to ensure your maximum comfort during your Antarctic cruise trip.
+If you’re apprehensive about the quality of your clothing or other equipment, contact our Antarctica specialists for brand recommendations, or read our what to wear in Antarctica guide, to ensure your maximum comfort during your Antarctic cruise trip.
 It may also be possible to rent some gear.
 Note that some ships do have a laundry room for your use, whilst others will do laundry for an additional fee.

 Antarctic cruise ships